gebrie-dev/addismusic/README.md

-Music Library App
+Music  App
-Welcome to the Music Library App!
+Welcome to the MusicApp!
 Manage your music collection effortlessly with this intuitive web application.

 Features
 Add Songs: Easily add new songs with title and artist information.